RenzoWang/CPlusPlusPrimer.github.io/Chapter2/README.md

 ```

 ## Exercise 2.18
->Write code to change the value of a pointer.
-Write code to
-change the value to which the pointer points.
+>Write code to change the va lue of a pointer.
+Write code to change the value to which the pointer points.

 ```cpp
 int a = 0, b = 1;